8000 Batten Arts and Letters Building

 HIST 795.
 Selected Topics in International Studies.
 1-3 Credits.

-3 credits.
 The advanced historical study of selected topics in international studies.

 HIST 998.
 Master’s Graduate Credit.
 1 Credit.